AceCFox/ez-onboard-2/README.md

 ![addUser](/images/addUser.gif)
 ![Device Track](/images/AddDevice.gif)

-## Installation
+## Installation for local development
-Create a database named your ez_onboard,
+Create a database named ez_onboard,
 The queries in the database.sql file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on Postgres, so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries, Open up your editor of choice and run an npm install Run `npm run server` in your terminal